nicoladimitri/grant-program/applications/research_TEMPLATE_Dimitri_VeChain.md

 ## Budget

 The budget requested if 30.000$.
 This is because I plan to dedicate about 60 days of work to the paper, over the year long project.
-Considering that for academic, scientific, work on average I’m paid a daily rate of about 450€ (roughly 500$) this explains my request.
+Considering that for academic, scientific, consultancy on average I’m paid a daily rate of about 450€ (roughly 500$) this explains my request.
 My proposal would be to split the payment, over the three milestones, according to the following criterion:
 1)	12000$ at the beginning
 2)	9000$ upon approval of the first draft of the paper